Jong-Min-Moon/private_conti_test/README.md

 # private_conti_test

-PyTorch implementation and simulation codes (including SLURM job files) for the article
-\textit{Minimax Optimal Permutation Tests under Local Differential Privacy}
-by Jongmin Mun, Seungwoo Kwak, and Ilmun Kim
+PyTorch implementation and simulation codes (including SLURM job files) for the article *Minimax Optimal Permutation Tests under Local Differential Privacy* by Jongmin Mun, Seungwoo Kwak, and Ilmun Kim

 All codes are written by Jongmin Mun.